infokek/activemq-honeypot/README.md

 # Installation

-You can deploy honeypot on your own server (for example VPS or VDS) in docker variant.
+Honeypot can be deployed on your own server (for example VPS or VDS) in docker variant.
 ### Configuration
-You can change service configuration file `Service.toml` by your own:
+Service configuration file `Service.toml` can be changed by your own:
 ```
 ip = "0.0.0.0" # listen ip address
 port = 61616 # port (default for Apache ActiveMQ 61616)